pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 The proposal made answers this problem ([the example at the beginning of Notebook](https://nbviewer.org/github/loco-philippe/NTV/blob/main/example/example_pandas.ipynb#0---Simple-example) simply and clearly illustrates the interest of the proposal).

 Regarding the underlying JSON-NTV format, its impact is quite low for tabular data (it is limited to adding the type in the field name).
-Nevertheless, the question is relevant: The JSON-NTV format is indeed a shared, documented, supported and implemented format, but indeed the community support is for the moment reduced but it only asks to expand!!
+Nevertheless, the question is relevant: The JSON-NTV format ([IETF Internet-Draft](https://datatracker.ietf.org/doc/draft-thomy-json-ntv/)) is a shared, documented, supported and implemented format, but indeed the community support is for the moment reduced but it only asks to expand !!

+## Synthesis
 To conclude,
 - if it is important (or strategic) to have a reversible JSON interface for any type of data, the proposal can be allowed,
-- if not, a third-party package that reads/writes this format to/from pandas DataFrames listed in the [ecosystem](https://pandas.pydata.org/community/ecosystem.html) should be considered
+- if not, a third-party package listed in the [ecosystem](https://pandas.pydata.org/community/ecosystem.html) that reads/writes this format to/from pandas DataFrames should be considered

 ## Core team decision
 Implementation option : xxxx